albar965/littlenavmap-manual/README.md

 ![Measure GC Distance from here](images/icons/distancemeasure.png "Measure GC Distance from here")

-Starts a measurment line on the first click.
+Starts a measurement line on the first click.
 Second click ends measuring and keeps the line.
 All measurement lines are saved and will be restored on next start up.

 You can use the keyboard, mouse wheel or the map overlays to scroll and zoom while dragging a line.

 Right click, pressing the escape key or any click outside of the map window cancels the measurment line editing.

 Measurement lines use nautical miles as unit.
-Feet will be added as unit if they are short enough so one can measure e.g. takeoff distance for crossing takeoffs and more around an airport.
+Feet will be added as unit if the lines are short enough e.g. takeoff distance for crossing takeoffs and moving around an airport.

 A great circle gives the shortest distance from point to point on earth but does not use a constant course.
 For that reason the measurement line will show two course values.
 One for the start and one for the end position.